 If you are interested in Mixed Reality, you may be wondering what you should buy.
 Fortunately, there are several options.
 The most expensive option is the HoloLens, which comes with a high price tag and a limited field of view (FOV).
 Other affordable options include the Zappar Zapbox and Occipital Structure Sensor.
 Both use cardboard controllers to map out your environment and are compatible with both iOS and Android smartphones.

-In the realm of social media and phone apps, there are a number of mixed reality headsets on the market.
+In the realm of social media and phone apps, there are a number of mixed-reality headsets on the market.
 Among the best are the HoloLens, a headset that pairs with a computer module.
 Users interact with virtual objects using handheld controllers.
-However, the HoloLens is geared more towards business applications.
+However, the HoloLens is geared more toward business applications.
 For industrial uses, it projects digital assets onto a clear visor, allowing users to use gestures to control the virtual object.

 Another option is the Apple VR headset.
 According to Bloomberg, the device will feature an App Store, focusing on video conferencing, gaming, and streaming video content.
 Apple may also partner with other media companies to develop VR content.
 In the meantime, you may get a face-to-face experience from Animojis, similar to FaceTime.
 If you can’t wait, you might even try one yourself.